Skip to Content

 • if your child's peak flow reading falls below 50% (which is in the red zone of the peak flow) and doesn't improve after using medicine

-Learn more about pediatric ER care at Rocky Mountain Hospital for Children.
+Learn more about pediatric ER care at HCA HealthONE Rocky Mountain Children's at Presbyterian St. Luke's.

 Published: